 Where the Mutton Renaissance logo is used, the meat will have met the standards of the Mutton Renaissance campaign.
 One such standard is that maturing of the meat to ensure a full flavour.

-When looking to purchase lamb, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase lamb, keep an eye out for logos and marks.

 For more information on logos and marks visit our Logos and Marks page.

 Which cut of lamb & mutton is best?

 We tend to equate 'eating quality' with tenderness and succulence.
 It is therefore important to use the correct cut of meat for a particular dish: for example, chop for pan-frying, shoulder for Sunday joints and neck for stewing.

 To download a diagram of where different cuts of meat come from on the carcass and a guide to which cuts are the best ones to use for different regional dishes click the blue box on this page.

 When to eat British lamb & mutton?

 Although available all year round, British lamb & mutton are seasonal products.